-Largely considered the cradle of Western civilisation, the ancient city of Athens is a history buff's dream come true.
+Largely considered the cradle of Western civilization, the ancient city of Athens is a history buff's dream come true.
 It's one of the world's oldest cities and gave rise to one of its most influential empires.
 Over the centuries Athens has undergone many transformations, as demonstrated in the awe-inspiring monuments that range from the Classical, Roman and Byzantine eras.
 And topping it all is the iconic Acropolis, a grand reminder of the country's epic history and significant heritage.
 The Acropolis is home to the 5th century Parthenon and the Temple of Olympian Zeus.
 Visitors to the city also won't want to miss the chance to stroll through the beautiful Plaka district.
 Check out our guide to the best places to visit in Athens after you've seen the Acropolis.

 Our pick #2

 The site of Delphi was once home to the sanctuary of Apollo and the shrine of his oracle.
-And to the ancient Greeks, Delphi was thought to be the centre of the world as they knew it.
+And to the ancient Greeks, Delphi was thought to be the center of the world as they knew it.
 Today the UNESCO World Heritage Site is one of the country's most important archaeological areas with the ruins of many important monuments including 4th century temples, treasuries, a theatre, hippodrome and gymnasium.
 For visitors the location of the ancient temple is worth the trip alone.
 Delphi is perched on the slopes of Mount Parnassos overlooking a dramatic valley filled with olive and cypress trees.
 And as it's an easy day trip from Athens, it's little wonder Delphi is one of Greece's top attractions.

 Our pick #3

 The monasteries of Meteora have to be seen to be believed.
-Located in the centre of the country, your first impression of the landscape will be the towering sandstone pillars which rise up from the ground.
+Located in the center of the country, your first impression of the landscape will be the towering sandstone pillars which rise up from the ground.
 And then you'll spot the handful of monasteries perched precariously from the top of the pillars.
 These fabled monasteries date back to the 14th century.
 They were built by local monks who previously lived in the caves of Meteora, and originally numbered 24.
 Only six have survived and today these monasteries, once isolated from the rest of the world thanks to their vertigo-inducing position close to the clouds, are one of the most popular destinations in all of Greece.
-And the region has been recognised by UNESCO not only for its natural brilliance but also for its art with the monasteries home to post-Byzantine frescoes.
+And the region has been recognized by UNESCO not only for its natural brilliance but also for its art with the monasteries home to post-Byzantine frescoes.
 You can visit some of the monasteries but be warned, it's quite a climb!